rackerlabs/docs-core-infra-user-guide/cloud-intro/cloud-tour/index.rst

   (Cloud Images)
 * Expand storage attached to one server and transferable to others (Cloud Block Storage)
-* Long-term storage for unlimited objects (Cloud File)
+* Long-term storage for unlimited objects (Cloud Files)

 We consider
-these four services to be the core infrastructure of our managed cloud;
+these five services to be the core infrastructure of our managed cloud;
 the core infrastructure is the focus of this guide.

 Beyond the cloud's core infrastructure,